UCF/Search-Service-Django/README.md

 ## DEV Package Installation

 There are some additional libraries necessary to run some of the management command scripts not meant to be run on a server.
-For example, the `manage.py rank-careers` command uses the `spacy` package and its associated library of words, which can take up around .5GB of space, so we want to avoid installing that on servers.
+For example, the `manage.py generate-career-weights` command uses the `spacy` package and its associated library of words, which can take up around .5GB of space, so we want to avoid installing that on servers.

 The install these additional packages, run the following: `pip install -r dev-requirements.txt`.